microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Repair-WinGetPackageManager.md

 Repair-WinGetPackageManager -Latest -Force
 ```

-Installs the latest version of WinGet and ensures it functions properly.
+This example shows how to repair they WinGet client by installing the latest version and ensuring
+it functions properly.
+The **Force** parameter shuts down the version that is currently running so
+that it can update the application files.

 ## PARAMETERS

 ### -AllUsers

-Indicates that this cmdlet repairs the WinGet client for all user accounts on the computer.
-To use
+Use this parameter to repair the WinGet client for all user accounts on the computer.
+The command
-this parameter, you must run the command with administrator permissions.
+must run the command with administrator permissions.

 ```yaml
 Type: System.Management.Automation.SwitchParameter